 The purpose of the Health Research Forum is to promote initiatives across Health and contribute to achieving the Faculty's visions in research, talent development and recruitment.

-It is Health's ambition to be a faculty where everyone – students and staff alike – experiences being part of an inclusive work and study environment.
+It is the faculty’s ambition that everyone – both students and staff – experiences being part of an inclusive work and study environment.
+The Committee is dedicated to advancing this ambition.

 Please find information about the PhD Committee's members and responsibilities at the Graduate School of Health.